friendlyanon/cmake-init/README.md

 [GNU General Public License][3] as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The the contents of the directory `cmake-init/templates` are licensed using the [Unlicense][29] license.
+The contents of the directory `cmake-init/templates` are licensed using the [Unlicense][29] license.
 See the license in that directory for further details.

 [1]: https://cmake.org/cmake/help/latest/module/FetchContent.html